animal-tree/Writing-stuff-2/Theories/I-Should-Research-This-More.md

 While all masses fall at the same rate, they don't all change inertial linear velocities at the same rate.

 So the human is actually falling towards the Sun faster.
 Meaning, the Sun-directed acceleration is greater than the Earth's from the Sun's gravity.
 Meanwhile, linear velocity is the same as the Earth's.
-So centripetal facceleration must be different between the human and the Earth.
+So centripetal acceleration must be different between the human and the Earth.
 Then there is a weight change...

 # Resolution